 Anne-Marie Martin (Clea): Dori in the hilarious Sledge Hammer!
 Wrote Twister, the tornado movie.
 She's the only person ever in a superhero movie who knows how to write.

 John Mills (Lindmer): Oscar-winner who appeared in classics The Thirty-Nine Steps, Gandhi, and Love Boat before passing into the astral realm.

 Clyde Kusatsu (Wong): You've seen him.
 He's been in everything.
 You've heard him on Batman Beyond and plenty of other things.
 Leave the man alone, he's trying to work.

 Philip DeGuere (writer): Story consultant on Bionic Woman.
 (There were stories?)
 Still in business as producer of JAG, and Navy NCIS.
 Produced the fool out of Max Headroom.

-fans will easily see venomous, hilarious Lucille in Morgan.
+!
+You can easily see venomous, hilarious Lucille in venomous, hilarious Morgan Le Fay.
 In these quotes, see if you can tell which ones are Morgan Le Fay, and which ones are Lucille Bluth.

-"I want to cry so bad.
-But I don't think I can't spare the moisture."
+6. "I want to cry so bad.
+But I don't think I can spare the moisture."

 7. "I am Kali, goddess of destruction!
 I am Lilith, queen of demons!
 I am Ishtar, bloody Ishtar!"